-In this post I will address several points that relate to PPC and lead generation using SmartFocus campaign as an example.
-I'm not affiliated with SmartFocus, I stumbled upon their campaign on LinkedIn and saw how wasteful they are with their PPC budget.
+In this post, I will address several points that relate to PPC and lead generation using the SmartFocus campaign as an example.
+I’m not affiliated with SmartFocus, I stumbled upon their campaign on LinkedIn and saw how wasteful they are with their PPC budget.

 Takeaway: You will learn how to avoid common mistakes when running a PPC campaign, including landing page optimization tips to ensure you’re converting visitors to leads.

 SmartFocus is some sort of a marketing platform, similar to HubSpot and other marketing platforms.
 They even have a landing page feature to allow marketers to easily create landing pages.
 I only wish they spent a bit more time on their own landing page for this campaign as you’ll see in a minute.

 Based on the information I saw, SmartFocus is running a sponsored update on LinkedIn that promotes their ebook “Creating Truly Personal Omni-Channel Customer Experiences”.
 They did a decent job at creating the actual update, I was interested enough to click on it to get more details and download the ebook.
 In the update (see screenshot), they mentioned that it includes exclusive video insights from Brian Solis.
 Good hook, I clicked.

 Once I clicked the link and landed on the landing page, I was greeted with nothing more than a sentence and a form that was asking for my life’s story.

 Now you know the basics of the campaign SmartFocus is running, now let’s dig into it and see how you can learn on their mistakes and prevent your PPC budget from being destroying without any ROI.

 You can waste your PPC budget in a heartbeat, let’s see how you can avoid that.

 Sponsored update image should be an image of the ebook